magento/merchdocs/src/catalog/inventory-options-global.md

         The message begins to appear when the quantity in stock reaches the threshold.
 For example, if set to `3`, the message “Only 3 left” appears when the quantity in stock reaches three.
 The message adjusts to reflect the quantity in stock, until the quantity reaches zero.

     - To display an “In Stock” or “Out of Stock” message on the product page, set **Display Products Availability In Stock on Storefront** to `Yes`.

+    - To keep consistency between inventory and catalog, set **Synchronize with Catalog** to `Yes`.
+With the option enabled inventory data will be adjusted according to the catalog changes (product removed; product SKU changed; product type changed; etc.)

        ![]({% link images/images/config-catalog-catalog-inventory-stock-options.png %}){: .zoom}
        [_Stock Options_]({% link configuration/catalog/inventory.md %})